wasmx/fizzy/README.md

 - [ ] Easily embeddable (*and take part of the standardisation of the "C/C++ embedding API"*)

 II) Simplicity
+- [x] Only implement WebAssembly 1.0 (and none of the proposals)
 - [x] Interpreter only
-- [x] Provide no support for floating point operations (initially)
 - [x] Support only WebAssembly binary encoding as an input (no support for the text format (`.wat`/`.wast`))

 III) Conformance
+- [x] Should have 99+% unit test coverage
-- [ ] Should pass the official WebAssembly test suite
+- [x] Should pass the official WebAssembly test suite
+- [x] Should have stricter tests than the official test suite

 IV) First class support for determistic applications (*blockchain*)
+- [ ] Support canonical handling of floating point (i.e. NaNs stricter than in the spec)
 - [ ] Support an efficient big integer API (256-bit and perhaps 384-bit)
 - [ ] Support optional runtime metering in the interpreter
 - [ ] Support enforcing a call depth bound